-There are four Imperial styles of Kiku which are being displayed at the ENid Haupt Conservatory.
-Ozukuri ("thousand bloom"), ogiku ("single stem"), kengai ("cascade'), and new this year, shino-tsukuri ("driving rain").
+There are four Imperial styles of Kiku which are being displayed at the Enid Haupt Conservatory.
+These include the Ozukuri ("thousand bloom") amazing domes and ovals of giant, incurves and recurve (or what we might call 'football mums' trained to a frame and all grown from a single cutting - a study in geometry which has to be seen, to be appreciated, or shall I say,"to be believed'; the ogiku ("single stem"), kengai ("cascade'), and new this year, shino-tsukuri ("driving rain").
 These plants are all housed and displayed in decorative Japanese garden pavilions known as uwaya.
 These intricate structures protect and frame the beauty of the kiku displays: they are constructed from bamboo and cedar and then edged with ceremonial drapery.

 Shin-tsukuri ("driving rain") style Chrysanthemums

-A MAgnificent bamboo sculpture by artist Tetsunori Kawana, a master teacher of the Sogetsu School of Ikebana,the traditional Japanese art of flower arranging.
+Contemporary Japanese art from traditional materials adds to this years display.
+A magnificent outdoor installation of a massive bamboo sculpture by artist Tetsunori Kawana, a master teacher of the Sogetsu School of Ikebana,the traditional Japanese art of flower arranging.
 Kawana is known worldwide for his innovative installations using freshly split bamboo.

 The amazing ozukuri style of training Chrysanthemums - perhaps the most difficult, this "thousand bloom" form takes 11 months of training from cutting, to this,.
 Yes...this is all from a single plant, and if you kneel down, you can see the single 1/4 inch thick stem of the entire plant!